 The healthcare professional should conduct a thorough history and physical examinations in any patient with suspected choriocarcinoma.
 In women, clinicians should pay particular attention to reproductive history because spontaneous abortions and molar pregnancies increase the risk for choriocarcinoma.
 One should consider post-menopausal bleeding suspicious.
 Choriocarcinoma tends to metastasize, and clinicians should note symptoms that arise from other organ systems, for example, hemoptysis or gastrointestinal (GI) bleeding.

 Due to elevations in hCG levels, patients can present with abnormal uterine bleeding, gynecomastia (in men), or hyperthyroidism.

 Males will present can present with symptoms of metastatic disease, often hemoptysis, but the liver, GI tract, and brain are also frequently involved.

 Many laboratory tests can assess for choriocarcinoma, including complete blood count (CBC), coagulation studies, body chemistries, renal function panels, liver function panels, type and screen, and quantitative hCG.

 The United Kingdom registers and monitors all patients with hydatidiform or molar pregnancies and utilizes the following criteria to start chemotherapy for gestational trophoblastic disease:

-In males who have developed choriocarcinoma, the testicular primary is usually very small or even regressed, leaving only metastatic disease.
+In males who have developed choriocarcinoma, the testicular anatomy primarily usually very small or even regressed, leaving only metastatic disease and cells.